addff/2503-ITT440/10% Individual Assignment/M3CS2554A/NAFISAH BINTI LUKMAN/README.md

 ---

 # How To Install Mahotas?

-Here are the step to install Mahotas in your Laptop/PC

 1) Go to Anaconda website (https://www.anaconda.com/download) and enter your email.
 The download link will be sent in your email
   ![Image](https://github.com/user-attachments/assets/ef4904de-e888-4215-98e8-0f435ea372fc)